sheryew/tp/docs/UserGuide.md

 ### Finding employees by name: `find`

-Finds employees whose names contain any of the given keywords.
+Finds employees whose names match any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`